-History of MoneyballOakland Athletics general manager Billy Beane built successful baseball teams year after year, rather than relying on the gut instincts of old-time scouts, as was standard practice for decades.
+Where Does the Moneyball Term Come From?Oakland Athletics general manager Billy Beane built successful baseball teams year after year, rather than relying on the gut instincts of old-time scouts, as was standard practice for decades.
 Writer Micheal Lewis realized another investment game was being played out in baseball, notably by the A's.
 He gained inside access to A's general manager Billy Beane and got a look at how Beane's value players differently than other teams.
 Oakland A’s was a low-budget MLB franchise, they attempted to employ an analytics-savvy approach to maintain a high level of success despite limited financial conditions.
 In 2003, Lewis wrote a book called Moneyball: The Art of Winning an Unfair Game.
 Oakland evaluated offensive efficiency differently than others, stressing on-base percentage and power, de-emphasizing stolen bases and putting the ball in play.
 It has engendered an approach to acquiring talent based as much on statistical achievement as on traditional tools, an approach that has gripped some franchises and galled many traditionalists.

 Thanks to playing “Moreyball“, the Rockets leads the league in 3PT attempts per game at 42.6, which makes more than a half of their total points scored.

 The value of three-point shooting is so high that more players have started to shoot threes.
 For example, Mehmet Okur, a center who was good at shooting threes, attempted roughly four 3P shots per game in the 2000’s.
 At his time, this was a huge thing.
-Now, there is a dozen of bigs who like to shot three.
+Now, there are a dozen of bigs who like to shot three.